jony1993/udacity-web-performance-optimization/README.md

 ### How to run
 #### Install/Run Grunt (http://gruntjs.com/getting-started Getting Started Guide)
 - Change to the project's root directory.
-- Install project dependencies with 'npm install'.
+- Install project dependencies with `npm install`.
-- Run Grunt with 'grunt'.
+- Run Grunt with `grunt`.

 The build process will:
   - move all production code files in the folder ./dist